Find the Real Rome in These Unmissable Neighborhoods

 Testaccio

 South of the centro storico and Monti is Testaccio, a neighborhood built on a hill of ancient terra-cotta amphorae.
-For nearly a century, a slaughterhouse provided jobs to the neighborhood’s working-class residents, who developed quinto quarto—a subset of Roman cuisine that uses the animal parts leftover after the prized cuts were sold.
+For nearly a century, a slaughterhouse provided jobs to the neighborhood’s working-class residents, who developed quinto quarto—a subset of Roman cuisine that uses the animal parts leftover after the prized cuts are sold.
 Although Testaccio has become Rome’s nightlife hub, with rowdy dance clubs lining Monte Testaccio, it’s still the neighborhood to visit for a taste of the authentic Roman cuisine.

 Photo by Paola Pansini